 ABOUT THE SUMMIT

-Speakers, panelists, and participants are drawn from the public sector (government/state institutions), the private sector (local and foreign companies/businesses in the upstream and midstream petroleum sector), academia, Civil Society Organisations (CSOs), development agencies/partners, and local and international media.
-The Summit has, since 2015, recorded about 1,100 direct participants with a yearly average of about 250.
+Speakers, panelists, and participants are drawn from the public sector (government/state institutions), the private sector (local and foreign companies/businesses), academia, Civil Society Organizations (CSOs), sub-regional, regional, and international institutions, international development agencies/partners, and the local and international media.
+The Summit has, since 2015, recorded about 1,300 direct participants with the highest participation of 384 in 2019.
 This excludes virtual participants who are engaged through both the electronic and social media.
+Like most events in 2020, the sixth edition of the Summit was not exempted from the impact of Covid-19.
+For the first time in the history of the AOGS, the 2020 edition was held virtually on account of the pandemic and the global restrictions on travels and mass gatherings.
+Notwithstanding, the 2020 AOGS recorded an average of 100 participants per panel session excluding participants on social media platforms.

-Topical issues discussed at previous Summits centered around the following themes:
+Topical issues discussed at previous Summits centered on the following themes:

 - “Africa rising as oil curse beckons for most countries – Is good governance the missing link between oil wealth and development?”
 (2015).